dev-tyta/LoanMe/README.md

 - Proficiency in supervised learning, particularly classification tasks.
 - Basic knowledge of Flask for backend development.
 - Understanding of front-end technologies like HTML, CSS, and JavaScript.
-- Insight into evaluation metrics to ensure model accuracy.
+- Knowledge of model evaluation metrics to ensure accuracy and reliability.

 ### Dependencies
 - **Machine Learning Libraries**: Catboost, LightGBM, Voting Ensemble, Scikit-learn, Pickle for robust model building.